Future of public relations: 10+ best AI tools

 Use this powerful AI assistant to create beautiful and useful presentations, infographics, and more.
 Gone are the days when we have to endlessly edit PowerPoint presentations.

-This AI fad is here to stay, and these tools are sure to superpower your PR workflow.
+This AI in PR fad is here to stay, and these tools are sure to superpower your PR workflow.
 While they still can't do your whole job for you, AI tools are certainly valuable digital assistants.

 Did we miss any amazing AI tools for PR pros?
 Let us know!
 Give us a shout on Twitter, or send one of your AI robots to do it for you. 🤖